NguyenDinhThanhDanh/ArbreFichier/README.md

 # ArbreFichier

-The aim of this project is to simulate a file system from linux with that will be execute via console.
+The aim of this project is to simulate a file system from linux which will be execute via console.
 The commands that are included are: mkdir less find